wbknez/word-categorization/Readme.md

 Sample Output
 -------------
-The following is the confusion matrix generated from a naive Bayes classifier using a *beta* of 0.03$ and whose overall accuracy was 86.07% after cross validation.
+The following is the confusion matrix generated from a naive Bayes classifier using a *beta* of 0.03 and whose overall accuracy is 86.07% after cross validation.

 ![Naive Bayes Confusion Matrix](images/bayes_ccfm.png)